dgwarlug47/notes2/content/blog/Literature/Infinite Jest/characters.md

 - Something similar to cerebral paralisy

 Commentary on society's  [Jean Jacques Rosseau]
-- It's interesting because the fact that he is deficient separates him from society, and that's why he is the less broken character in the book.
+- [MYTAKE] It's interesting because the fact that he is deficient separates him from society, and that's why he is the less broken character in the book.
 Which is an allusion to Jean Jacques Rosseau idea that society corrupts men.

 Funny
 - It's very beautiful the interactions he has with Hal, specially how stupid he is, it's also funny, for example the scene where Hal is trying to sleep but Mario doesn't him do so (chapter 7)